tomhirst/nft-minting-dapp-starter/README.md

 - - Withdraw funds
 - Attach image data to minted tokens with IPFS
 - Deploy to the Ropsten test network
+- Introduce code style rules and linting
+- Write more extensive tests
 - Create a TypeScript fork